kyle116/java/swift/xcode-app.md

 Highlight multiple labels, buttons, text fields allows you to stack them together with the bottom right corner button

+## Debugging Auto Layout
 Debugging Auto Layout, check the Resolve Auto Layout Issues in the bottom right corner

+If you are getting warnings about misplaced views, use the Update Frames button